 4. Choose searchable titles.

 When choosing a title for your videos, think about what your audience would actually type in search to find your content.
+These words or phrases are known as “keywords.”
 Pro tip: only the first 45 characters of your title are viewable in search, so keep your keywords toward the front.

 5. Create better thumbnails.

-Your thumbnail is like a mini-movie poster for your content.
+Your thumbnail is like a mini movie poster for your content.
 Its only job is to get people to watch!
 Your video can come up in search, but if your thumbnail is boring no one will click on it (and, obviously, never subscribe).
 Remember, people are visual and you need to stand out from your competition.
-Bright, high-resolution, compelling thumbnails (containing the title) usually perform very well.
+Bright, high-resolution, compelling thumbnails overlaid with the title of your video usually perform very well.